Customerly/Customerly-iOS-SDK/README.md

 ### User registration
 You can register logged in users of your app into Customerly calling the method `registerUser:`.
-You’ll also need to register your user anywhere they log in.
+You'll also need to register your user anywhere they log in.

 Example: